Reformed Old Apostolic Church: History

-The Reformed Old Apostolic Church was founded in 1972 by Robert Lombard, a former Helper Apostle of the Old Apostolic Church of Africa.

-Pre-ROAC History

-Robert Lombard was ordained as an Apostle in the Old Apostolic Church in 1958 by Apostle William Campbell, to assist in the coloured congregations of the Cape church.
+The Reformed Old Apostolic Church broke away from the Old Apostolic Church.
+It was founded in 1972 by Robert Lombard, a former Helper Apostle of the Old Apostolic Church of Africa.
+Robert Lombard had been ordained as an Apostle in the Old Apostolic Church in 1958 by Apostle William Campbell, to assist in the coloured congregations of the Cape church.
 Lombard was the first coloured, and the second non-white Helper Apostle of the Old Apostolic Church.

+The ROAC was initially called the Non-White Old Apostolic Church but was forced to change its name after a 1975 court case Old Apostolic Church of Africa v.
+Non-White Old Apostolic Church of Africa which decided in favour of the Old Apostolic Church, on the basis of the law of passing off.